omagr2004/resume/README.md

 To view and edit the resume, you can use the CodeSwing extension in Visual Studio Code.
 Simply open the project in Visual Studio Code, and CodeSwing will provide a live preview of the resume.

+## Live Demo

+You can view the live demo of my digital resume [here](https://omagr2004.github.io/resume/).

 ## Contact

 For any inquiries or further information, please contact me at [rahulgupta92015@gmail.com].